Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Not as “sink-in” as the plushest lounger
+• Less sink-in than the plushest lounger

 CR Laine Sofa Beckett